 Not necessarily; the nutritional breakdown of both of these options really depends on which other ingredients are mixed in with the oats.

-Since oats form the base of both, they are nutritionally comparable, and both are great sources of soluble fibre, which can help decrease LDL cholesterol and manage blood sugar levels.
+Since oats form the base of both, they are nutritionally comparable, and both are great sources of soluble fiber, which can help decrease LDL cholesterol and manage blood sugar levels.

 Whether preparing baked oats or a bowl of oatmeal, for the healthiest option, limit added sugar and include healthy add-ins such as chia seeds or flaxseeds.